 Time to Wake Up!

 Well this photo isn't pretty.
-But this is reality of what spring can look like in a pond.
-Now have no fear, this algae will be gone in no time once the water starts to warm up.
+But this is reality of what late winter/early spring can look like in a pond.
+But we have a plan!
+With that plan, this algae will be gone in no time once the water starts to warm up.
 How will that happen you might ask?
-Just read on to find out.
-(And no, this pond is not getting cleaned.)
+Keep reading!

 Option One -- Clean it.

-By cleaning it I mean drain it down completely, move the fish to a holding tank, and pump out all the muck.
+When we refer to a pond cleaning, we mean drain it down completely, move the fish to a holding tank, and pump out all the muck.
 This is a very popular option and many pond owners clean their ponds routinely each spring.
-If there are a lot of leaves from fall and winter or if you need to thin out an over-population of fish, then this is the best option.
-As a company we will perform over 200 pond cleanings every year.
+(Sometimes even spring and fall.)
+If there are a lot of leaves from fall and winter or if you need to thin out an over-population of fish, then this is your best option.
+As a company we perform well over 200 pond cleanings every year.

 Option Two -- Clean the pumps and filters only.

-So the photo of the mass of string algae above is our new pond at home.
-As some of you know we sold our home last summer and of course we had to have a new pond when we moved.
-Almost always a pond in its second year has the worst string algae of its life.
-Traditionally we do not clean our ponds at home.
-We didn't at the old house and we won't this one either.
-We clean the waterfall filters, the skimmers, and the pumps.
+The photo of the mass of string algae above is a pond that's about 8,000 gallons.
+For ponds as large as this, we really don't recommend a complete cleaning.
+This size pond becomes a very balanced ecosystem and as long as there isn't a great deal of debris like leaves or there's not an over population of fish, it will take care of itself.
+What we will do, is clean the waterfall filters, the skimmers, and the pumps.
 Then we treat the pond really heavy with BioClear and Clean and Remove Away Plus a couple times a week for a few weeks.
 It will be string algae free and crystal clear by the time we are ready to go out and enjoy it.

 Option Three -- Do nothing.

-Many pond owners do nothing quite honestly.
-Their ponds might not look crystal clear and might have some build up on the bottom.
-But if your fish are healthy -- that is very important -- and you don't mind the pond's appearance, then you might choose this option.
-At some point, the pond will need to be cleaned down the road.
-The build up can only go on for so long.
-But as long as you are willing to put out the extra work or cost of the cleaning --- go for it.
+Some pond owners do nothing -- no cleaning, no water treatments.
+The water clarity might not be the best and there might be some build up on the bottom.
+But if the fish are healthy -- which is very important -- and you are ok with the pond's appearance, then you could choose this option.
+At some point, the pond will probably need to be cleaned down the road.
+The build up can only go on for so long before it becomes a health issue for the fish.
+But as long as you are ok with its appearance --- go for it.
 We do highly recommend at least cleaning your pump annually however.

 Pond-Free Waterfalls

-What is a pond-free waterfall?
+Not sure what a pond-free waterfall is?
 Find out here.

-Option One -- Clean the creek and basin.
+Option One -- Complete cleaning of the creek and basin.

 Option Two -- Hand pick debris and clean the pump.